 Qatar And Djibouti Sign Two Mous To Establish Joint Committee And Hold Political Consultations

+The memoranda were signed on behalf of the Qatari side by His Excellency Minister of State for Foreign Affairs Sultan bin Saad Al Muraikhi and on behalf of the Djiboutian side by the Minister of Foreign Affairs and International Cooperation and Government Spokesperson of the Republic of Djibouti Abdoulkader Houssein Omar. joint committee political consultations Foreign Affairs

-The memoranda were signed on behalf of the Qatari side by Minister of State for Foreign Affairs HE Sultan bin Saad Al Muraikhi and on behalf of the Djiboutian side by Minister of Foreign Affairs and International Cooperation and Government Spokesperson of the Republic of Djibouti HE Abdoulkader Houssein Omar.
+The memoranda were signed on behalf of the Qatari side by His Excellency Minister of State for Foreign Affairs Sultan bin Saad Al Muraikhi and on behalf of the Djiboutian side by the Minister of Foreign Affairs and International Cooperation and Government Spokesperson of the Republic of Djibouti Abdoulkader Houssein Omar. joint committee political consultations Foreign Affairs

 Legal Disclaimer: